-Certain positions are traditionally difficult to fill due to the lack of qualified applicants in or out of government.
-These could be positions where the only place to gain the training and/or experience are within government, or there has been a proven track record of posting with no successful applicants.
-In these circumstances an employee may be under-implemented in a position until they gain the experience, knowledge and skills needed to reach the full working level of a job.
+Certain positions are often difficult to fill due to the lack of qualified applicants in or out of government.
+These could be positions where the only place to train and gain experience is in government.
+There may also be a proven track record of posting with no successful applicants.
+When this happens, a manager may under-implement an employee in a position until they gain the experience, knowledge and skills needed to reach the job's full working level.

 Salary Administration for Developmental Positions

-If you are contemplating a developmental position, contact AskMyHR and we will help you determine the appropriate classification level.
+If you are contemplating hiring for a developmental position, contact AskMyHR to determine the classification level.
 Also review the compensation guide on Salary Administration for Employees in Developmental Positions (PDF, 144KB).
-The progression from one level to the next is not considered a promotion and the provisions of BCGEU Article 27.5 do not apply.
+Progressing from one level to the next is not considered a promotion and the provisions of BCGEU Article 27.5 do not apply.

 Salary Administration for Growth Series Positions

 The union has negotiated the following growth series positions:

 - Community program officer - employment assistance worker